minh2407/crypto-dash/README.md

 ## Introduction

-We will create a cryptocurrency app.
-We're going to use React and multiple APIs powered by https://rapidapi.com.
+I used React, React-Router, Hooks and multiple APIs powered by https://rapidapi.com.